boslab/fungi-barcodes/README.md

 The origins of my culture collection vary wildly.
 Most came from trades with friends from the Shroomery online forum.
-I don't trade with herbs.
+I don't trade with losers.
 The *Ganodermas* came from Ryan Paul Gates via the Shroomery.

 Those labelled "Mycoterra" came from Mycoterra Farm in South Deerfield, MA.